 - "Inside are new seats - spectacularly comfortable, but not pillow-like as Volvo seats often are -- with extra bolstering and contrasting stitching, plus a unique steering wheel, shift lever, and blue-accented gauges." -- Motor Trend (2012)

-The Volvo S60 comes with standard features that include dual-zone climate control, Bluetooth, satellite radio, USB iPod integration, an auxiliary input jack and HD Radio.
+The 2013 Volvo S60 comes standard with dual-zone automatic climate control, Bluetooth, satellite radio, USB iPod integration, an auxiliary audio jack and HD Radio.
 Volvo’s Sensus infotainment system also comes standard.
 Navigation, a rearview camera, heated seats and a premium sound system are optional.
 A number of driver assistance systems are available, including adaptive cruise control, as well as collision warning, pedestrian detection and lane departure warning systems.

 Test drivers like that the S60’s climate controls are simple, and one test driver also gives the optional navigation system positive marks for its route guidance technology, which helped him avoid congested roadways.
 However, more than one reviewer writes that the S60’s infotainment system isn’t the easiest to use.

 - "We're not huge on Volvo's infotainment system.
 It's not particularly quick or intuitive to use.
 The other European premium marques all do a better job here, as does Infiniti, whose outgoing G25 was considered a prime target for conquest by the Sino-Swedes." -- AutoWeek

 - "The straightforward dual-temperature adjustment dials and ‘mode man’ pictogram make climate control adjustments simple and intuitive." -- Edmunds

 - "The occasionally fiddly stereo/vehicle settings menu system has returned, too, but we've found you get used to their operations quickly in non-navigation models like this one." -- Autoblog